nodejs/diagnostics/async-context/README.md

     interface ContinuationInvocation {
         invocationID:  number;
         continuation: Continuation
-        causalContext: ContinuationInvocation;
+        readyContext: ContinuationInvocation;
     }
     ```

-  - **Async Call Graph** - A directed acyclic graph that results with the nodes as `Continuations` and `Continuation Invocations`, and edges as `linkingContext` and `causalContext` references.
+  - **Async Call Graph** - A directed acyclic graph that results with the nodes as `Continuations` and `Continuation Invocations`, and edges as `linkingContext` and `readyContext` references.

 ### Continuation Invocation States
 A `Continuation Invocation` can be in a number of states: